xebia-functional/macroid/macroid-docs/ScalaOnAndroid.md

 and [sbt](http://plugins.jetbrains.com/plugin/5007?pr=idea) plugins installed.
 Below I am assuming that you are using the first building option, i.e. sbt.

-Once you have the build running from the command line, follow the instructions for the sbt plugin to create IDE project files.
+Once you have the build running from the command line, <s>follow the instructions for the sbt plugin to create IDE project files</s>.
+Since IDEA 14, you just need to import the project and specify Android SDK as its SDK.

 Inside IDEA, you can use the sbt console to run the project.
 Alternatively, the “run” button could be reconfigured for that purpose: go to Run → Edit Configurations →